Vish-Mayer/Oystercard/README.md

 Pairing challenge at Makers Academy to build a command line application that emulates the functionality of an oyster-card.
 This application was built using specific user requirements with Ruby and implements a TDD approach whilst covering multiple edge cases.

 A user is able to create a new oyster-card, and initiate stations with zones to travel between.
-Before a user can travel, they must top up their new oyster first.
+Before a user can travel, they must top up their new oyster.
 A user can then touch in and out of stations.
 When a journey is completed the user is charged accordingly by the zones they have travelled between and the journey is stored in a log for the user to view.

 ## How to use